White-footed mouse

-The white-footed mouse (Peromyscus leucopus) is a rodent native to North America from Ontario, Quebec, Labrador, and the Maritime Provinces (excluding the island of Newfoundland) to the southwestern United States and Mexico.
+The white-footed mouse (Peromyscus leucopus) is a rodent native to North America from southern Canada to the southwestern United States and Mexico.
+It is a species of the genus Peromyscus, a closely related group of New World mice often called "deermice".
 In the Maritimes, its only location is a disjunct population in southern Nova Scotia.
-It is also known as the woodmouse, particularly in Texas.
+It is also erroneously known as the woodmouse, a name which instead describes the unrelated Apodemus sylvaticus, particularly in Texas.

 Description

 Adults are 90–100 mm in length, not counting the tail, which can add another 63–97 mm.
 A young adult weighs 20–30 g.
 While their maximum lifespan is 96 months, the mean life expectancy for the species is 45.5 months for females and 47.5 for males.
 In northern climates, the average life expectancy is 12–24 months.
 The species is similar to Peromyscus maniculatus.

 Behavior and diet

 White-footed mice are omnivorous, and eat seeds and insects.
+They are particularly voracious predators of the pupal stage of the invasive gypsy moth (also termed the spongy moth).
 They are timid and generally avoid humans, but they occasionally take up residence in ground-floor walls of homes and apartments, where they build nests and store food.
 White-footed mice spend substantial time in trees and bushes, sometimes taking unoccupied old bird nests and building roofs on them.